Department of education, Training & Outreach

 Our programs are provided to a wide range of audiences, from pre-school children to senior citizens.
 The Center customizes these programs to suit the age group and special interests of the particular audience.
 In-service training is also provided to law enforcement and medical professionals to ensure that they are informed about and sensitive to issues concerning domestic violence and sexual assault.

 Our curricula are designed to reach these goals:

 - Reduce the risk of victimization

 - Build personal and environmental factors that protect an individual from ever developing the vulnerability to become a victim or perpetrator of abuse (primary prevention)

 - For professionals, ensure sensitive response to victims, increase collaboration with the community safety net of victim services, and reduce service provider vicarious traumatization

 - Parent and community adult trainings can be sponsored by the school or PTA.
-We also offer them as corporate “Brown Bag Lunches” and to community organizations, places of worship, service clubs and any gathering of individuals interested in our issues.
+We also offer them to community organizations, places of worship, service clubs, corporations and any gathering of individuals interested in our issues.

 All curricula can be modified to meet specific needs.
 If a program does not currently exist, please contact us.
 We welcome the opportunity to create new programs.